Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Minnesota and its opponents have gone over the current 46.5-point total in eight of 11 games (72.7%) this season.
+- Minnesota and its opponents have gone over the current 47-point total in eight of 11 games this season.

-- Detroit has combined with its opponents to score more than 46.5 points in four of 12 games this season.
+- Detroit and its opponents have combined to score more than 47 points in four of 12 games this season.

-- The combined points per game average of the two teams, 41.3, is 5.2 points fewer than Sunday's over/under.
+- The two teams combine to score 41.3 points per game, 5.7 less than the over/under in this contest.

 Vikings stats and trends

-- Minnesota has played 11 games, with six wins against the spread.
+- In Minnesota's 11 games this season, it has six wins against the spread.

-- The Vikings have yet to cover the spread this season when favored by 7 points or more.
+- The Vikings have been favored by 7 points or more one time this season and have not covered the spread in any of them.

-- Minnesota's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Minnesota's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Minnesota is 6-0 against the spread and 4-2 overall this season when the team puts up more than 26.3 points.
+- Minnesota is 6-0 against the spread and 4-2 overall this season when the team records more than 26.3 points.

-- In games that Minnesota amasses more than 376.8 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Minnesota totals more than 376.8 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Vikings have turned the ball over eight times this season, five fewer than the Lions have forced (13).
+- This year, the Vikings have eight turnovers, five fewer than the Lions have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.